nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Point.md

 Each **Location** has at most one **Point**.
 As such, **Point** is the starting point for obtaining datain in the NWS API.

-A point is found via its GPS coordinates (latitude and longitude) via the following IRI:
+A point is found via its GPS coordinates (latitude and longitude) via the following IRI:<br>
 `https://api.weather.gov/points/{latitude},{longitude}`

 The following example is for Mt.
-Elbert, the highest peak in Colorado.
+Elbert, the highest peak in Colorado.<br>
 `https://api.weather.gov/points/39.1177,-106.4453`

 <hr>